-What to do if there’s a really faint line on a pregnancy test?
+What to do if there’s a faint line on a pregnancy test?

-What if there is a very faint line on the test result?
+There is a very faint line on the test result.
 What is the meaning, and how are the results interpreted?

 A very faint line could also appear if the urine is too diluted, making it hard to detect hCG.
-Drinking plenty of fluids before doing the test can dilute the urine and mess with the results.
+Drinking fluids before the test can dilute the urine and mess with the results.

 But if a faint line comes out as a negative result for a second time, it could indicate a very early miscarriage in the first few days or early weeks of pregnancy.
 Early miscarriages are common and often go unnoticed.

 In such cases, the next period is usually heavier than normal, but it is nothing to worry about.
 Most women who experience early-stage miscarriages and try for a baby again usually have successful, full-term pregnancies.